-CLARKSTON, Ga. – For the third consecutive year, Georgia Piedmont Technical College received a $100,000 grant as part of the Johnson Controls Community College Partnership Program.
+CLARKSTON, Ga. – For the fourth consecutive year, Georgia Piedmont Technical College received a $100,000 grant as part of the Johnson Controls Community College Partnership Program.
 The funding source is earmarked for academic programs that focus on education and training in high-demand fields like air-conditioning technology, fire, security and digital disciplines.

 “Georgia Piedmont is beyond honored to be one of the community colleges included in the partnership program,” said GPTC President Tavarez Holston.
 “Being recognized by a global leader like Johnson Controls shows the importance of what we do on a local level and how it can transfer anywhere in the world.”